Miccighel/Crowd_Frame/README.md

 into CSV files.
 The final amount of dataframes serialized in the `Dataframe` folder depends on the environment variables configured by the task requester.

 Each `DataFrame` has a variable number of rows and columns.
-Part of them provide a general information, thus being composed of one row for each worker, such as `workers_info` and `workers_acl`.
-The remaining ones have higher granularity.
+Their granularity depend on the type of data reported.
 For instance, a row of the `workers_url` dataframe contains a row for each result retrieved for each query submitted to the search engine while analyzing a single HIT's element during a given try by a single worker.
 A row of the `workers_answers`